-- Management fees are charged for the management activities of Share Classes P, U and G. For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
-The total of these transactions for the reporting period amounts to 4.4% of the total transaction volume for the reporting period. - The Sub-fund has utilised securities lending techniques to generate additional income for the Sub-fund.
-Goldman Sachs International Bank and Goldman Sachs Bank USA act as the securities lending agents.
-The manager assists the lending agent in entering into securities lending transactions and oversees the securities lending activities.
-The fee structure remains unchanged, with 8% for the lending agent and 7% for the manager of the revenues.
-For Share Classes P, the fees paid to Goldman Sachs International Bank, Goldman Sachs Bank USA and the manager ('fee sharing') are part of the fixed service fee. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in 3.4.4 Outsourcing of management activities.
+- Management fees are charged for the management activities of Share Classes P, O and T. For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
+The total of these transactions for the reporting period amounts to 11.4% of the total transaction volume for the reporting period. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in 3.4.4 Outsourcing of management activities.